genesisdotnet/genesis/README.md

-# Genesis
+# Genesis .Net
-Genesis a code generator at heart, though it could do other 'things'.
+Genesis a code generator.
+It fairly extensible and could do more than just generate boiler plate code.
 It's written in c#.

-Given a source of data, Genesis and its generators are free to consume schema information and/or data from an interrogated source.
+Given a source of data, Genesis and its Generators are free to consume schema information and/or data from an interrogated source.
 Right now there is only one source (Populator) written, but many more are possible.
+(NoSQL, CSV, Web Request)

 Here's the basic flow for now:
 * Configure an input source (Populator for now, cringe)